Cachememe/desktop-app/README.md

-Get the CacheMe.me Desktop app and view memes offline.
+Get the CacheMe.me Desktop app(with offline mode).
 Currently you need to know your way around with the terminal/npm etc. we will publish an "download and run" app soon.

 <br>
 <br>
 Usual procedure (clone -> navigate into directory->npm install) <br>